 Wildfire

 Wildfires are common and frequent; mortality depends on vegetation vulnerability and wildfire intensity.
-Low mortality fires kill small trees and consume above-ground portions of shrubs and herbs, but do not kill large trees or below-ground organs of most shrubs and herbs which promptly re-sprout.
+Low severity fires kill small trees and consume above-ground portions of shrubs and herbs, but do not kill large trees or below-ground organs of most shrubs and herbs which promptly re-sprout.
 High mortality fires kill large as well as small trees, and may kill many of the shrubs and herbs as well.
 Fire kills the above-ground portions of the shrubs and herbs, but most shrubs and herbs promptly resprout from surviving below-ground organs.
 Wildfires may trigger transitions between developmental condition classes.

 OCFW sites are fire-adapted and had frequent, low severity surface fires prior to fire exclusion in the late nineteenth century.
 Historically, fire return intervals (FRIs) in P. ponderosa-Q. kelloggii forests increased with increasing elevation in the Sierra Nevada, with a tendency towards shorter mean FRIs (5-15 years) on dry, west- and south-facing slopes and longer FRIs (15-25 years) on mesic, east- and north-facing slopes.
 Mid-elevation forests typically had mixed-severity fires that created patchy mosaics (Fryer 2007).